Commercial Bathroom & Spa LED Lighting: Hotel Project Procurement Guide 2026

 Safety & IP Ratings: What You Actually Need to Know

-Bathrooms mix water and electricity — so fixture safety ratings aren’t optional.
-Here’s the simplified version of what the IP (Ingress Protection) numbers mean for your bathroom:
+Bathrooms mix water and electricity, so fixture safety ratings aren’t optional.
+Here’s the simplified version of what the IP (Ingress Protection) numbers mean for commercial bathrooms:

 Common Bathroom Lighting Mistakes (and How to Fix Them)